In most

 York's original net-metering law, enacted

-in 1997, applied to residential photovoltaic systems up to 10 kilowatts
+in 1997, applied to residential photovoltaic systems up to

 (kW).
 In 2002, the law was expanded (S.B.
 6592) to include qualified